ptran77/social-network-api/README.md

 ## Description

 An API for social network applications where users can share their thoughts, react to friends' thoughts, and create a friend list.
-Uses Express.js for routing, MangoDB database for storing data, MangoDB ODM, and Moment.js for date formatting.
+Uses Express.js for routing, MangoDB database for storing data, MongoDB ODM, and Moment.js for date formatting.

 ## Table Of Content